 The Trustee appoints its investment managers with an expectation of a long-term partnership, which encourages active ownership of the Scheme's assets.
-With the exception of ASI Life Diversified Growth Fund (DGF), the Scheme has been invested in each fund for at least 3 years.
-The Scheme's investment in ASI DGF was made in June 2020 as part of an investment strategy review accompanying the buy-in, and the Trustee made this decision with a long-term view.
+The Scheme has been invested in the BlackRock LDI portfolio, BlackRock Protected Equities portfolio, Threadneedle Dynamic Real Return fund, Equitix fund II, Threadneedle Alternative Investments fund and Threadneedle Property fund for at least 3 years.
+The Scheme has been invested in the ASI Life Diversified Growth Fund (DGF) since June 2020 as part of diversifying the Scheme's DGF manager exposure.
+The Scheme also invested in two new mandates; the Hermes Absolute Return Credit fund in May 2021 and the Insight Global Credit fund in August 2021 as part of an investment strategy review which also involved disinvesting from the Threadneedle UK Investment Grade and US Credit funds.
 The Trustee currently does not have plans to disinvest from either of these mandates.
 When assessing a manager's performance, the focus is on longer-term outcomes and is assessed over a medium to longer-term timeframe, subject to a minimum of three years.
 The Trustee would not expect to terminate a manager's appointment based purely on short-term performance.
 However, a manager's appointment could be terminated within a shorter timeframe than three years due to other factors such as a significant change in business structure or the investment team.